wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 Both problems lead to the Fear, Uncertainty and Doubt (FUD) syndrome: any change to the underlying resources faces high resistance within the developer team as they see the DevOps solutions as a disconnected black box.
 DevOps engineers conversely resist introducing any changes due to the fragile dependencies and hard-to-test pipelines and scripts.

 In the end, this kind of DevOps initiative becomes what it sought to destroy: a stale, maintenance-ridden platform solution that is slow and resistant to evolution.
-We need to break the misconceptions, before its too late.
+We need to break the misconceptions before it's too late.

 ![https://tenor.com/en-GB/view/send-help-help-help-me-help-me-im-poor-bad-situation-gif-15097358](https://media.tenor.com/oUI0zMDbavcAAAAC/send-help-help.gif)

 I love the practice and what it can bring to the development cycle.
 I also love to automate a process the right way, without shoehorning some Bash or Python around.
-Hence my profile changes.
+Hence why I changed my profile.

 What about you?
 Do you have a vastly different experience when it comes to DevOps?
 Or perhaps you don't fully agree with something here?
 Please let me know in the comments, I'd love to further discuss about it.